 - Full mode: The ad unit with smart segmentation enabled is used on 100% of your app’s users.
 Learn more.

 In your Home dashboard, the smart segmentation card lists your apps that are not already using the ad format and are eligible to use smart segmentation.
 App eligibility is based on user traffic and the amount of in-app purchases visible to AdMob.
 Additionally, iOS apps must be linked to Firebase to be eligible for smart segmentation.

-The smart segmentation card estimates the increase in ad earnings that a smart segmentation interstitial could provide when used in addition to existing ad units.
+The smart segmentation card estimates the increase in ad earnings that a smart segmentation interstitial or rewarded ad unit could provide when used in addition to existing ad units.
 Note that replacing existing ad units with smart segmentation ad units can result in lower revenue and impressions as smart segmentation ad units only show to a portion of your users.